Houdini 22.0 Nodes Geometry nodes

 Spreadsheet

 Opens a spreadsheet for precise weight editing.
 This respects the group selections, the Normalization parameter, and the Unlocked Joints parameter.
-You can select rows and columns in the spreadsheet and then set the weights of the entire selection at once.
+You can select rows and columns in the spreadsheet and set the weights of the entire selection at once.

 If you need to set exact weight values, change Normalization to Post to avoid automatic normalization.